princefelix-23/CST8915_Assignment2/README.md

 ### 1. **Store-Front (Vue.js)**

-A simple front-end that that simulates a store front.
+A simple front-end that simulates a store front.
 It allows customers to add items to a cart and submit orders.
 It interacts with the order-service to process orders.

 The store-front is used in conjunction with the product-service and order-service.
 It interacts via REST APIs to fetch data such as product listings and order details.